 India has a rich history of science and innovation, with many great minds making important discoveries.
 Some scientists have made groundbreaking contributions in fields like physics, chemistry and biology, earning global recognition.
 One such brilliant scientist is often called the “Father of Indian Science” because of his remarkable work.
 His discoveries changed the way we understand nature, technology and the world around us.

-Sir Jagdish Chandra Bose is known as the Father of Indian Science.
-He was a great scientist who made important discoveries in physics, botany and radio science.
-He was the first person to use semiconductor junctions to detect radio signals.
-He also proved that plants can feel pain and respond to stimuli, just like animals.
-His inventions, such as the Crescograph and Crystal Detector, helped in the development of modern science.
+Sir Jagdish Chandra Bose is regarded as the Father of Indian Science because of his remarkable work in physics, botany, and radio science.
+He was the first to use semiconductor junctions to detect radio waves, an idea far ahead of his time.
+He also showed through experiments that plants can feel and react to different conditions.
+His famous inventions, like the Crescograph and the Crystal Detector, played an important role in shaping modern scientific research.

 Jagdish Chandra Bose was born on November 30, 1858, in Munshiganj, which is now in Bangladesh.
 His father, Bhagavanta Chandra Bose, was a deputy magistrate, and his mother, Prasanna Kumari Devi, came from a respected zamindar family.